cnnrrss/es-kit/Notes.md

-# Notes

-k3
+### Stats

+Bravo:
+- avg doc size: 17.2kb

+Prod:
-- # of docs: 2,224,357
+- \# of docs: 2.2mil
-	- # of docs deleted: 1,143,301
+- \# of docs deleted: 1.43mil
+- avg doc size: 24.5kb
+- avg shard size 301.mb
+- primary storage size: 5.2gb / 4 == 1.3gb per shard.. should be good and room to scale
-- store.size: 20.8gb
+- total.store.size: 20.8gb
-- pri.stor.size: 5.2gb
-- # of shards: 4
+- \# of shards: 4
-- # of replicas: 1
+- \# of replicas: 3 <- can we change to 1?
-- # active primaries: 4
+- \# active primaries: 4
-- # of total shards: 16 ((4 * 3) + 4)
+- \# of total shards: 16 ((4 * 3) + 4)
 - 1 node per server
+- 17x more writes than reads (13mil writes, 790k reads)

+**Best Practices**
+- [x] \_id fields
+- [x] not using too much field data
+	- `"doc_values" : true` by default for every possible field
+- [ ] Mapping Explosion _TBD_
+- [ ] Reduce replication for write heavy workloads
+- [ ] Avoid scripting in searches _TBD_
+- [ ] Avoid deep dggregations _TBD_
+- [ ] Using the string keyword type for identifiers [Link](https://www.elastic.co/guide/en/elasticsearch/reference/master/tune-for-search-speed.html)
+- [ ] Don't return large result sets (If necessary, use [Scroll API](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-request-body.html#request-body-search-scroll))

+- [ ] Cache script queries and pass parameters.
+Scripts are compiled and cached for faster execution.
+If the same script can be used, just with different parameters provider, it is preferable to use the ability to pass parameters to the script itself, for example:

 ### Potential Solutions
 - GC Tuning
 	- GCMaxPauseMillis
-	- GCNewRatio=3,4 (Modifying NewRation may be a good option to tune for latency since the GC time is the shorter even though the New area size is smaller)
+	- `GCNewRatio=3` (Modifying NewRation may be a good option to tune for latency since the GC time is the shorter even though the New area size is smaller)
 - Analyze and benchmark node / sharding / replication strategies
 	- 4 node split brain problem
 	- K3 index change replicas from 3 to 1 (this will reduce total shards from 16 to 8)